Patient and Visitor Guide

 Knowledge is power.
 Don't be afraid to get additional opinions from other physicians and health care facilities if you feel you need to.

 You'll want to find out as much as you can.
 Even if you had a good talk with your doctor, afterwards you may want to know more about cancer treatments and possible risks.
-Call our Cancer AnswerLine™ toll-free at 800-865-1125, which is staffed by U-M registered oncology nurses, and/or our Patient Education Resource Center at 734-647-8626 where librarians and trained volunteered provide information about how to obtain the most current cancer information resources.
-Both services are free.
+Call our Cancer AnswerLine™ toll-free at 800-865-1125, which is staffed by U-M registered oncology nurses.

-We have put together this Patient & Visitor Guide to make it easier for you to navigate our health care system.
+We have put together this Patient & Visitor Guide to make it easier for you to navigate Michigan Medicine.
 It also includes information about other health resources.

 Choose a Doctor/Hospital